Saint Barthélemy Country Summary

 Anti Money Laundering

 Saint Barthélemy is an overseas collectivity of France.
-Information for France may be included below:
+As such, we are including the information for France below:

 FATF Status